premraghvani/airline-video-streaming/API-REFERENCE.md

 The `application/json` request and response applies to everything except:
 - The response on the successful and failed case of [/film/individual/thumbnail](#filmindividualthumbnail-get)
-- The response on the successful case of [/film/individual/video](#filmindividualvideo-get) (failure still provides a json)
+- The response on the successful and failed case of [/film/individual/video](#filmindividualvideo-get)
 - The request of [/film/individual/new/multimedia](#filmindividualnewmultimedia-put)

 Please note that in the response body for errors and select successes, where the response body is `application/json` the following key will always exist: `message` - this will contain more information, such as what has exactly caused the error, or a simple "Success!" if it is a success without anything needing to be passed back to the client.
 Status codes will always be passed back, with 2xx being successful cases, 4xx being failed (client's fault), and 5xx being failed (server's fault).